CacharyT/CSCI-3327-Projects/README.md

 - Octave (GNU Octave variant of FunctionPlotter)
 - HashLecture (A custom HashMap implementation)
 - JFreeApache (PSS variant using JfreeCharts and Apache Commons Math)
+- ResearchReport (Programs needed for research analysis on a dataset)